coopermaa/awesome-rack/README.md

 * [Rack built-in middlewares](https://github.com/rack/rack):

-    * `Rack::Builder` - implements a small DSL to iteratively construct Rack applications
+    * `Rack::Builder` - Implements a small DSL to iteratively construct Rack applications.
     * `Rack::BodyProxy` -
-    * `Rack::Cascade` - tries a request on several apps, and returns the first response that is not 404 or 405 (or in a list of configurable status codes).
+    * `Rack::Cascade` - Tries a request on several apps, and returns the first response that is not 404 or 405 (or in a list of configurable status codes).
     * `Rack::Chunked` - Middleware that applies chunked transfer encoding to response bodies when the response does not include a Content-Length header.
-    * `Rack::CommonLogger` - for creating Apache-style logfiles.
+    * `Rack::CommonLogger` - For creating Apache-style logfiles.
     * `Rack::ConditionalGet` - Middleware that enables conditional GET using If-None-Match and If-Modified-Since.
       The application should set either or both of the Last-Modified or Etag response headers according to RFC 2616
     * `Rack::Config` - modifies the environment using the block given during initialization